yellowdog/python-examples/README.md

 ## Variable Substitutions in Common Properties

-Note the use of `{{username}}` in the value of the `tag` property: this is a **variable substitution** that can optionally be used to insert the login username of the user running the commands.
+Note the use of `{{username}}` in the value of the `tag` property example above: this is a **variable substitution** that can optionally be used to insert the login username of the user running the commands.
 So, for username `abc`, the `tag` would be set to `testing-abc`.
 This can be helpful to disambiguate multiple users running with the same configuration data.

-Variable substitutions are discussed below.
+Variable substitutions are discussed in more detail below.

 # Variable Substitutions

-Variable substitutions provide a powerful way of introducing variable values into TOML configuration files, Work Requirement JSON definitions, and Worker Pool JSON definitions.
+Variable substitutions provide a powerful way of introducing variable values into TOML configuration files, and JSON/Jsonnet definitions of Work Requirements and Worker Pools.
 They can be included in the value of any property in each of these objects, including in values within lists (e.g., for the `arguments` property) and arrays (e.g., the `environment` property).

 Variable substitutions are expressed using `{{variable}}` notation, where the expression is replaced by the value of `variable`.